Dhananjay-Singh1/snakeGame/README.md

 ## Snake Game JavaScript
 A simple Snake Game implemented in JavaScript.
 Play the classic Snake Game and challenge yourself to achieve the highest score!

-# Table of Contents
-Demo
-Features
-Getting Started
-How to Play
-Controls

 # Demo
 You can access it here: https://dhananjay-singh1.github.io/snakeGame/